Danish citizenship

 Dual citizenship

-Danish citizens can retain their Danish citizenship if they become citizens of other countries by application or declaration.
+Danish citizens are allowed to retain their Danish citizenship if they become nationals of other countries after 1 September 2015 via application or declaration.

 Correspondingly, foreign nationals can retain their citizenship if they become citizens of Denmark.